 Harnesses and halters

-Body harnesses with front attachments can help give dog owners some control over a hardened puller.
-As can head collars or halters.
+Body harnesses with front attachments can help give owners of smaller dogs some control over a hardened puller.
+Head collars or halters can help do the same with larger dogs too.

-And though the latter work because they are unpleasant for the dog, they are the lesser of several evils when it comes to providing a temporary control mechanism.
+Unfortunately the latter work because they are unpleasant for the dog, but in some circumstances they are the lesser of several evils when it comes to providing a temporary control mechanism.

-A control mechanism which is necessary in many cases, to keep the person holding on to the dog safe, and in some cases to keep others safe too.
+This might be where sufficient control cannot otherwise be achieved to keep the person holding on to the dog safe, and in some cases to keep others safe too.

 Short term solutions

-None of these management techniques is ideal, they all either interfere with the dog’s natural movement or behavior, or cause the dog some discomfort.
+None of these management techniques for dealing with pulling is ideal, they all either interfere with the dog’s natural movement or behavior, or cause the dog some discomfort.

 Pulling management techniques, should always be considered as a short term solution while the long term solution – training – is being put in place.